Navigating Digital Transformation: The Ultimate Guide

 - Marketing Digitization: This involves the implementation of digital tools for customer acquisition, such as Salesforce.
 For more on Kenway’s Salesforce services, click here.

-- Business Digitization: This includes new ventures, products, and growth opportunities geared towards accessing new markets.
+- Business Digitization: This includes new ventures, products, and growth opportunities geared toward accessing new markets.

 Digitization, Digitalization, and Digital Transformation: What’s the Difference?

-As ever-evolving markets continue to demand enterprises digitally transform their businesses to remain competitive, the lexicon around digital business transformation is continually fragmented, expanded, and in need of further definition.
+As ever-evolving market conditions continue to demand enterprises digitally transform their businesses to remain competitive, the lexicon around digital business transformation is fragmented, expanded, and in need of further definition.